Mid-Cap Stocks and Funds With Their Effect on the Economy

 Four Reasons to Buy Mid-Cap Stocks and Funds

-Mid-cap stocks are shares of public companies with market capitalizations between $1 billion and $5 billion.
-Some analysts even consider companies as large as $10 billion to be mid-cap.
+Mid-cap stocks are shares of public companies with market capitalizations between $2 billion and $10 billion.
 The market cap is the company's number of shares times the stock price.
 These are familiar companies that have good growth potential.

 How to Buy